barebox/barebox/Documentation/user/optee.rst

 communicating with OP-TEE via secure monitor calls and dynamic shared memory.
 This is possible independently of whether OP-TEE was loaded by barebox or not.

-The primary use cases currently is SCMI-over-OP-TEE, which is required on the STM32MP13.
+The primary use case currently is SCMI-over-OP-TEE, which is required on the STM32MP13.